 The average person might face this issue in the supermarket when choosing a detergent among the hundreds of ostensibly similar products.
 For the electrical engineer, however, the problem is far more imposing and acute.

-For instance, installing an underrated braking resistor in a wind turbine could have catastrophic, potentially explosive results in the event of overspeed or transmission failure.
-Similarly, an overwhelmed powerline communication filter could cause devices to switch unpredictably, causing unplanned downtime, as well as requiring monitoring and maintenance in the excess.
+For instance, installing an underrated braking resistor in a wind turbine could have catastrophic, potentially explosive results in the event of Overspeed or transmission failure.
+Similarly, an overwhelmed powerline communication filter could cause devices to switch unpredictably, causing unplanned downtime, as well as requiring monitoring and maintenance in excess.

 These errors apply both ways.
 While not actively as dangerous as above, using overrated components is simply a waste of time, money and effort.
 High power components are often less efficient, and invariably heavier and bulkier than their low power counterparts.
 This decreases efficiency in mobile examples, such as electric vehicles.

-Somewhere, hidden between these two extremes, read an ideal component.
+Somewhere, hidden between these two extremes, lies an ideal component.
 Yet when presented with a page full of options with complete information, electrical engineers have the unenviable task of finding it.

 Another aspect to consider is the current and ongoing electrical component supply chains.
 Numerous demands, such as the rise of the electric vehicle, have risen dramatically within a short time.
 While supply has increased to meet these requirements, international tariffs and trade disputes over raw metals have further exacerbated the shortage.